Perfect Preservation

 Code 19

-So, how do we determine which style of recitation is correct for instances when it gives the words in the Quran an alternate meaning?
-This takes us to the fourth mechanism by which the Quran is preserved, which is the encryption code known as Code 19.
+So how do we determine which style of recitation is correct in cases where variant readings result in differences of meaning?
+This question leads to the fourth mechanism by which the Quran is preserved: a self-contained error-correcting mechanism, commonly referred to as Code 19.

 [74:18] For he reflected, then decided.
 [74:19] Miserable is what he decided.
 [74:20] Miserable indeed is what he decided.
 [74:21] He looked.
 [74:22] He frowned and whined.
 [74:23] Then he turned away arrogantly.
 [74:24] He said, “This is but clever magic!
 [74:25] “This is human made.”